AIS-SNU/PID-Comm/README.md

 The second kernel computes GEMM between the mid-result matrix and weight matrix.
 The result of the second computation is used again in the next layer as the new feature matrix.

-There is another kernel names data_relocate_comm.
+There is another kernel names data_relocate_comm and data_relocate_AG, each for GNN_RSAR and GNN_ARAG.
 This is used to relocate data after computation, so as to easily execute collective communication for the next layer.

 A sample run.sh script is available.